Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-The MagGel is one of the really cool parts of the MagMod system.
-I alluded to this a few times already, so here’s why I think this is such a great light modifier to have in your kit.
+The MagGel 2 is one of the excellent parts of the MagMod system.
+I have alluded to this a few times, so here’s why I think this is a significant light modifier in your kit.

 Flashes create a burst of white light.
 Different intensity, but always white light.